USNS Observation Island: Military Sealift Command service

 18 August 1977 Observation Island was transferred to the Military Sealift Command at the request of the United States Air Force for use as a tracking ship designated USNS Observation Island (T-AGM 23).
 The ship underwent a number of modifications including the installation of the AN/SPQ-11 Cobra Judy passive electronically scanned array radar which was used for verification of strategic arms treaties.
 In the 31 years that followed, the ship averaged 260 days a year at sea in support of this monitoring mission.

 In 2008, the USNS Observation Island was part of Operation Burnt Frost, the U.S. government program that used a RIM-161 Standard Missile 3 anti-ballistic missile to shoot down the satellite, USA-193.

 Fate

-USNS Howard O. Lorenzen (T-AGM-25) was delivered in January 2012 and replaced USNS Observation Island, which was to be removed from service on 1 April 2014 and scrapped.
+USNS Howard O. Lorenzen (T-AGM-25) was delivered in January 2012 and replaced USNS Observation Island, which was to be removed from service on 1 April 2014.
 Observation Island was inactivated 25 March 2014 and was stricken from the Naval Vessel Register 31 March 2014.
 Observation Island was turned over to the Maritime Administration and towed by USNS Grapple (T-ARS-53) to Beaumont Reserve Fleet, Beaumont, Texas.
+The ship was observed by a drone operator on 9 May 2018 being towed to Brownsville, TX for scrapping at All Star Metals.